-- Book: Spreadable Media by Henry Jenkins, Sam Ford, and Joshua Green (Amazon)
+- Intro. and Chapter 1: Spreadable Media by Henry Jenkins, Sam Ford, and Joshua Green

 - Film: Eighth Grade (Bo Burnham, 2018) [IMDB; Official Site]

 - Film: Merchants of Cool (Douglas Rushkoff, 2001) [Full episode available at Films on Demand]

 - Film: Generation Like (Douglas Rushkoff, 2014) [Full episode available at Films on Demand and PBS.org]

 Required Software, Hardware, and Technical Capabilities

 In addition to Desire2Learn, the following software programs and capabilities are necessary for success in this online course.
 The Hub offers training resources to help students master these tools.